petergombos/cantrip/README.md

 cantrip
 =======

-Express middleware that creates an instant REST API for any JSON file.
+Express middleware that creates an instant CRUD REST API for any JSON file.

 ## Installation